-- 1. A top issue for the Town is implementation of the Recreation Economies for Rural Communities (RERC) study.
+- 1. A top issue for the Town is implementation of the Recreation Economies for Rural Communities (RCEC) study.
 The Town sees development of tourism and its assets as key to its future economic health.
-This may include improvements to the Town Park, linkage to the Appalachian Trail, National Forest, and Blue Ridge Parkway. - 2.
+This includes improvements to the Town Park, linkage to the Appalachian Trail, National Forest, and Blue Ridge Parkway, repurposing blighted properties, and connectivity with existing town assets by trails and sidewalk extensions. - 2.
 Town utilities are operated by a private company.
 The Town wastewater infrastructure requires significant attention.
 Upgrading the Town wastewater treatment plant will be essential in the near future.
-Study will need to be completed on this upgrade and funding sources explored.
-In addition, the Town will need to review the private contracts and determine future management structure and staffing. - 3.
+Study will need to be completed on this upgrade and partial funding is available.
+In addition, the Town will need to review private contracts and determine future management structure and staffing. - 3.
 The Town is currently a Main Street Affiliate community.
 Working with the business community, the Town is exploring how to take full advantage of this status and how to move towards full Main Street status. - 4.
-The Town Council currently serves two-year staggered terms and believes moving to four-year staggered terms would benefit the town by increasing stability on the Council.
-This would require a Charter change.
-In addition, several vague or conflicting Charter sections should be reviewed and recommended Charter changes developed. - 5.
 The Comprehensive Plan and Town Code will need to be reviewed and updated.
-In addition, the Town will need to modernize its technical capabilities.
-Many Town records are not adequately organized and maintained.
-This would include the need to purge old records per Virginia Library standards. - 6.
+In addition, the Town will need to modernize its technical capabilities. - 5.
 Staffing is a critically important need of the town.
 Hiring and retaining qualified employees is a key goal of the Council.
-The new Town Manager will need to review and develop a new Pay Plan as well as fill several positions.
+The new Town Manager will need to review and develop a new Pay Plan as well as develop and fill a new community development/assistant manager position, included in the FY26 Budget.